Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8l8-iRJpxuE.md

 ### Transcript

-> just want to confirm that yes, the songs of conquest is early 2022. so before satisfactory i mean you can say any year it will be before octopus
+> just want to confirm that yes, the songs of conquest is early 2022. so before satisfactory I mean you can say any year it will be before octopus